JackPGreen/hazelcast-simulator/README.md

 This thread will do nothing else besides measuring time and recording it in a probe.
 The content of this probe results in hdr files and can be visualized using the [benchmark report generator](#report-generator).

-By default jitter greater or equal to 1000ns is recorded, but can be configured using the `recordJitterThresholdNs` property:
+By default, jitter greater or equal to 1000ns is recorded, but can be configured using the `recordJitterThresholdNs` property:
 ```
 class=example.MyTest
 threadCount=10